Detailed Information on Lukla’s Flight

 Mobile Network and Internet Connectivity

-Given the challenging topography, the mobile network has yet to reach all parts of the Everest Base Camp Cho La Pass Trek.
+Given the challenging topography, the mobile network has yet to reach all Everest Base Camp Cho La Pass Trek parts.

 The lower regions offer excellent networks on both service providers — Nepal Telecom (NTC) and Ncell.
 However, the cellular networks do not work (or barely work) once you reach Dingboche and beyond.